 - One person should drive to the centre because only one person can get out of the car once they’re inside the CRC.

-- Only bring black bag waste and/or garden waste.
+- Only bring black bag waste and/or garden waste to the Caterham CRC.
 These items are the most popular and they can be disposed of safely and quickly.

 - Please be patient.
 We expect there will be traffic queues at the CRC.